Azure/autorest/Documentation/clients-retry.md

     {
         if (ex != null)
         {
+            // AutoRest will use this error type for all server errors.
             HttpRequestWithStatusException httpException;
             if ((httpException = ex as HttpRequestWithStatusException) != null) {
+                // Condition to retry
                 if (httpException.StatusCode == HttpStatusCode.InternalServerError)
                 {
                     return true;